ialbert/bio/md/bio-taxonomy.md

     bio taxon --download --build

-The command above will download and process the NCBI taxonomy to prepare it for fast access.
+The command above has to be run once (perhaps on a monthly basis) to download and process the latest NCBI taxonomy.
+The efficiency of the process depends on the speed of the hard drive and takes around 30 minutes.

-## Quick database check
+## Check database

     bio taxon